An angry king? The episodes in which Charles III lost his temper

 However, in another poll published after the death of Elizabeth II, the new monarch gained 17 points among young people, but remains unconvinced by the majority.
 Millennials largely prefer William, 40, Charles’ eldest son and now heir to the throne.

 The reason for this displeasure with Charles may have several origins.
-“He doesn’t have the same energy in his speeches as the Queen,” says Sam, 21, to the agency.
-AFP.
-Other young people interviewed mention a “controversial” image, fueled recently by the “accusations of racism” made by Meghan Markle against the royal family.
-Also a “lack of charisma” or his “old-fashioned” appearance.
+“He doesn’t have the same energy in his speeches as the queen,” Sam, 21, told AFP.
+Other young people interviewed cite a “controversial” image, fueled recently by Meghan Markle’s “accusations of racism” against the royal family.
+Also a “lack of charisma” or his “old fashioned” appearance.

 “Of course, after 70, you don’t have the same easy charm as when you’re 30 or 40,” said royal expert Richard Fitzwilliams.
 “Being young and glamorous makes a difference, but it’s impossible to pass it on directly to the next generation, the monarchy doesn’t work that way!” he adds.

-The British relationship with Charles had its ups and downs, largely due to the disastrous end of his marriage to the very popular Princess Diana and his romance and subsequent marriage to Camilla, the expert admits.
+Britain’s relationship with Charles has had its ups and downs, largely due to the disastrous end of his marriage to the wildly popular Princess Diana and his romance and subsequent marriage to Camilla, the expert admits.

 Despite this, little by little, his popularity grows: in recent times, Charles is “respected for his work with charities”, adds Fitzwilliams.